gg-net/dwoss/src/main/markdown/overview.md

 In the core the application has a simple layer model.

 1. Library
+2. API
+    - Only plain java projects.
+No Enitys or EJBs.
+Supplies Interfaces,Annotations and Values for data exchange between projects.
+    - Projects may depend on other API projects.
+Make sure no cycles happen.
-2. EE (for the Server), UI (for the Client) -> layer
+3. EE (for the Server), UI (for the Client) -> layer
 	1. Core -> sublayer
 		- Non Persistence Projects, APIs.
                 - This layer is a little bit grubby.
 Some project depend on other projects in this layer.
 This may be cleaned up in the future.
 	2. Persistence
 		- Projects, that supply JPA Entities, or other persistence data.
 		- Only one data source per project.
 	2. Extended
 		- Projects that use more than one persistence source
-3. No module name may stretch over a layer.
+4. No module name may stretch over a layer.

 There are also some more rules to consider, which we were not yet able to represent.
 See the developed Graph in